meilisearch/specifications/text/0034-telemetry-policies.md

 >
 > Instance uuid: ":uuidGeneratedAtFirstLaunch"

-**Message displayed on the CLI at launch if analytics are disabled**
+**Message displayed on the CLI at launch if analytics are disabled after being activated**

 The unique identifier of the instance remains displayed even if analytics are disabled so that it does not reactivate the analytics to obtain it after having stopped it.
 The user can still ask us to remove the data previously collected by giving us his `Instance uuid`.